Signs and Solutions

 If You See Something, Say Something

-If you notice someone you love has a sudden change in mood, is expressing suicidal ideation, or experiencing depression, or if you’re experiencing feelings of hopelessness or thoughts of harming yourself, please call the National Suicide Prevention Lifeline at 1.800.273.8255.
-You can also visit your nearest Emergency Room, dial 911 or seek the help of a mental health professional.
+If you notice someone you love has a sudden change in mood, is expressing suicidal ideation or is experiencing depression, or if you’re experiencing feelings of hopelessness or thoughts of harming yourself, please call the National Suicide Prevention Lifeline at 800.273.8255.
+You can also visit the nearest emergency department, dial 911 or seek the help of a mental health professional.

 You’re not alone.
 There is help.